TECH TIPS

 If you are going to play these games, leave the personal information and the credit cards in the real world.

-To replace your computer or not to replace your computer,
+To replace your computer or not to replace your computer, that is the question.

 I often receive telephone calls from people who are not sure if they should fix their computer or replace it.
 This decision depends on many factors.
 Many experts now say a computer is ready to be replaced after 4 years.
 Yet, many people are using perfectly good computers that are doing everything they need and are 7 or more years old.
 Like old cars, computers may have no ‘book’ value but are of good value to the user.